Why ‘Who Else But Us’ Is Worth Your Time

 Absolutely yes, especially for melee builds.

 Thunderstruck alone justifies the quest.
-A two-handed melee weapon that fires infinite shockwaves fundamentally changes how melee builds engage with combat.
+A two-handed melee weapon that fires infinite electric shockwaves fundamentally changes how melee builds engage with combat.
 The ranged attack capability solves melee’s biggest weakness—getting kited by ranged enemies.
+And if you pair the visit with ‘Ascent in the Howling Tower,’ you walk out with two quest completions, Thunderstruck, an Advanced Decryption Key, and Kaur’s Korroder pistol from a single dungeon run.

-My recommendation: Complete this quest during your mid-game exploration phase, after you’ve invested enough skill points to handle the combat but before you’ve moved past the facility’s story relevance.
-Thunderstruck will serve you well through endgame if you build around it properly.
+Recommendation: Complete this during your mid-game exploration phase after investing enough skill points to handle the combat.
+Pair it with ‘Ascent in the Howling Tower’ to maximize efficiency.
+Thunderstruck will serve you well through endgame if you build around it properly—just invest in attack speed perks first.

 The Outer Worlds 2 rewards thorough exploration, and ‘Who Else But Us’ exemplifies this design philosophy.
 Don’t just follow quest markers—investigate facilities, read environmental clues, and claim the powerful gear waiting for attentive players.